seanbaxter/DirectXShaderCompiler/docs/ExceptionHandling.rst

    unwinding of a throw

 The term used to define the place where an ``invoke`` continues after an exception is called a *landing pad*.
-LLVM landing pads are conceptually alternative function entry points where an exception structure reference and a type info index are passed in as arguments.
+LLVM37 landing pads are conceptually alternative function entry points where an exception structure reference and a type info index are passed in as arguments.
 The landing pad saves the exception structure reference and then proceeds to select the catch block that corresponds to the type info of the exception object.

-The LLVM :ref:`i_landingpad` is used to convey information about the landing pad to the back end.
+The LLVM37 :ref:`i_landingpad` is used to convey information about the landing pad to the back end.
 For C++, the ``landingpad`` instruction returns a pointer and integer pair corresponding to the pointer to the *exception structure* and the *selector value* respectively.